-I'm Allison, a Bay Area-based software product manager and sustainability advocate, passionate about building better futures in clean energy, active transportation, public transit, and my East Bay community.
+I'm Allison, a Bay Area software product manager and climate advocate, passionate about building better futures in clean energy, active transportation, and my East Bay community.

-Outside of work, I'm also involved in various projects exploring my passions for public policy advocacy and community engagement:
+I stay involved in various projects applying my passions for public policy advocacy and community engagement:

 Climate Action & Policy: This is my top priority.
-To do this, I've been doing a ton of research into local groups and how I can be effective; so far, I'm working with 350 Bay Area's Mobilizing Team, getting trained with the Climate Reality Project, and am getting involved with Sunrise Bay Area.
+To do this, I'm working with 350 Bay Area's Mobilizing Team, promoting building electrification with the local Policy Squad of the Climate Reality Project, and am practicing policy research with the 350 Bay Area Action Legislative Team - Clean Energy Action group.

-Local Pedestrian and Biking Advocacy: TBD what exactly this will look like.
+Local Pedestrian and Biking Advocacy: TBD what exactly this will look like; still exploring opportunities for involvement in my city.

 A BIT MORE ABOUT ME